Tax

 Non-employee compensation covers payments made to independent contractors for services rendered.
 If you've hired an independent contractor in the last year, you'll need to report this type of compensation using Form 1099-NEC.
 The deadline for submitting this form to both the contractors and the IRS is January 31.

-Keeping track of non-employee compensation is a critical part of your tax responsibilities.
+Tracking non-employee compensation is a critical part of your payroll tax responsibilities.
 Be sure to stay informed about the deadlines for submitting Form 1099-NEC to avoid penalties and maintain good standing with the IRS.

 Sometimes, tax deadlines just creep up on you.
 If you need more time to file your taxes, the IRS offers tax extensions to give you some breathing room.
 Getting a tax extension is relatively straightforward, but it's essential to understand the process to avoid penalties and interest charges.